-- A. The Mayor shall appoint, subject to Council approval, all city employees, department heads and administrative officers provided for by this Charter, created by the Council, authorized or approved by the Council or required by State Law. - B. The Mayor shall have the power to remove, suspend or terminate any and/or all city employees, department heads, and/or administrative officers where and when the Mayor deems it necessary, except as otherwise provided for by this Charter or personnel rules adopted pursuant to this Charter and/or state law. - C. The Mayor may authorize any administrative officer who is subject to the Mayor's authority and supervision to exercise any of the Mayor's powers with respect to subordinates in that officer's department, office or agency. - D. The Mayor shall direct and supervise the administration of all departments, offices and agencies of the city, except as otherwise provided by this Charter or by law. - E. The Mayor shall see that all laws, provisions of this Charter and acts of the Council subject to enforcement by the Mayor or by officers or subject to the Mayor's direction and supervision are faithfully executed. - F. The Mayor shall direct the City Administrator to prepare the budget and submit the annual budget and capital program to the Council. - G. The Mayor shall submit to the Council and make available to the public by May 1 each year a complete written report on the finances and administrative activities of the city as of the end of the prior year. - H. The Mayor shall make such other reports as the Council may require concerning the operations of city departments, officers and agencies subject to the Mayor's direction and supervision.
+- A. 1.
+The Mayor shall appoint, subject to Council approval, all city employees, department heads and administrative officers provided for by this Charter, created by the Council, authorized or approved by the Council or required by State Law. - B. 2.
+The Mayor shall have the power to remove, suspend or terminate any and/or all city employees, department heads, and/or administrative officers where and when the Mayor deems it necessary, except as otherwise provided for by this Charter or personnel rules adopted pursuant to this Charter and/or state law.

-- The Mayor shall keep the Council fully advised as to the financial condition and future needs of the city and make recommendations to the Council concerning the affairs of the city. - J. The Mayor shall perform such other duties as are specified in this Charter or may be required by the Council. - K. The Mayor shall sign contracts when authorized and approved by the Council.

-- M. The Mayor, as the chief executive officer of the city government, shall represent the city at functions which require official representation. - N. The Mayor shall notify the City Council of the expiration dates of all appointed positions that are subject to this provision, at least sixty (60) days prior to said expiration date.
-The Mayor shall also post a notice on the City website and publicly announce all such expiration dates at the same time as Council notification.
-Resignations shall be announced at the first Council meeting following the receipt of said notice of resignation by the Mayor. - O. Nominations and applications for such positions shall be accepted from both the Council and the public for a two-week period following said notification.
-Applications received by the Mayor prior to the notification set forth above shall also be considered for these positions. - P. Proposed appointments by the Mayor will not be added to the agenda between the adjournment of a workshop session and the commencement of the following City Council meeting.
+- C. 3.
+The Mayor may authorize any administrative officer who is subject to the Mayor's authority and supervision to exercise any of the Mayor's powers with respect to subordinates in that officer's department, office or agency. - D. 4.
+The Mayor shall direct and supervise the administration of all departments, offices and agencies of the city, except as otherwise provided by this Charter or by law. - E. 5.
+The Mayor shall see that all laws, provisions of this Charter and acts of the Council subject to enforcement by the Mayor or by officers or subject to the Mayor's direction and supervision are faithfully executed. - F. 6.-The Mayor shall direct the City Administrator to prepare the budget prepare and submit the annual budget and capital program to the Council. - G. 7.
+The Mayor shall submit to the Council and make available to the public by March May 1 each year a complete written report on the finances and administrative activities of the city as of the end of the prior year. - H. 8.
+The Mayor shall make such other reports as the Council may require concerning the operations of city departments, officers and agencies subject to the Mayor's direction and supervision. - I. 9.
+The Mayor shall keep the Council fully advised as to the financial condition and future needs of the city and make recommendations to the Council concerning the affairs of the city. - J. 10.
+The Mayor shall perform such other duties as are specified in this Charter or may be required by the Council. - K. 11.
+The Mayor shall sign all-contracts when authorized and approved by the Council. - L. 12.
+The Mayor shall designate a purchasing agent who shall be responsible for all city purchases.. - M. 13.
+The Mayor, as the chief executive officer of the city government, shall represent the city at functions which require official representation. - N. 14.
+The Mayor shall notify the City Council of the expiration dates of all appointed positions that are subject to this provision, at least sixty (60) days prior to said expiration date.
+The Mayor shall also post a notice at City Hallon the City website and publicly announce all such expiration dates at the same time as Council notification.
+Resignations shall be announced at the first Council meeting following the receipt of said notice of resignation by the Mayor. - O. 15.
+Nominations and applications for such positions shall be accepted from both the Council and the public for a two-week period following said notification.

+Applications received by the Mayor prior to the notification set forth above shall also be considered for these positions.

+P. 16.
+Proposed appointments by the Mayor will not be added to the agenda between the adjournment of a workshop session and the commencement of the following City Council meeting.